Meowzila/meowzila/README.md

 # Hello!

-### I enjoy learning programming concepts and common practices through personal projects!
+### This is a collection of some of my personal projects mostly involving Python.